 Let me show you.

-She advised to avoid pointless, fluffy, filler photos and icons because they confuse disabled users.
+She advised to avoid pointless, fluffy, filler photos also known as decorative images and icons because they confuse disabled users.

 Instead, we should use accessible images sending a clear message.

 She found a broken navigation link leading to nowhere that made her feel like navigating a maze.

 So checking your website for broken or hazardous links is important.